-- The range of hormones tested in the profile can help identifying where patients might have hormone deficiencies or excesses that are contributing to their skin problems.
-This can lead to treatment of previously undiagnosed conditions such as a thyroid disorder or PCOS, or adjustment or initiation of hormone replacement therapy when hormone levels are either too high or too low.
+- The range of hormones tested in the profile can help to identify where hormone deficiencies or excesses that are contributing to skin problems.
+This can lead to the treatment of previously undiagnosed conditions such as a thyroid disorder or PCOS, or adjustment or initiation of hormone replacement therapy when hormone levels are either too high or too low.

-- Test Result: You will receive your test result via email within 3-5 working days after Laboratory receives your sample.
-On your test result you will see your hormone levels in graphics and numbers.
-You will also see Laboratory's comments by Hormone Specialist Phd Dr. on your test result which suggests a healthy diet, what kind of exercise you should do and some reading materials how to maintain your hormone level balanced.
-After receiving your test result we strongly suggest you to show it to your GP and see if you need any treatment or further action needs to be taken.
+- The Test Result Report: You will receive your test result report via email within 3-5 working days after Laboratory receives your sample.
+On your test result, you will see your hormone levels in graphics and numbers.
+You will also see Laboratory's comments by Hormone Specialist PhD Dr who will explain the reason for hormonal imbalance if there is any and what to do next.
+Skin Vitality Hormone Test Pack Includes:

 - Test Requisition Form includes Symptom Checklist